gliverm/prometheus/README.md

 ## Community Linux Server Dashboard

 Suggest downloading a community version of a dashboard to learn from.
-Community dashboards may be found on the Grafana site under dashboads.
+Community dashboards may be found on the Grafana site under dashboards.
 An interesting dashboard to experiment with may be the one labeled 'node exporter full'.
-Because this setup is mean to be for experimenting and discover it may also be worth the time to mess with how to export and re-import configuration data to be able to recreate.
+Because this setup is intended to be for experimenting, it may also be worth the time to mess with how to export and re-import configuration data to be able to recreate.

 ## Learning Selectors